Introduction: Planning Lessons

 Modelling

-Modeling is particularly used in science subjects.
+Modelling is widely used in STEM subjects.

 Visual Thinking Strategy